DefinitelyTyped/tsd/README.md

 TSD - A TypeScript definition package manager
 =============================================

-TSD is a TypeScript definition file package manager.
-Its lets you easily download and install definition files to use in TypeScript projects.
+TSD is a TypeScript definition file package manager.  let you easily download and install definition files to use in TypeScript projects.

 ### How to install

 TSD is installed using node and npm.
-To install tsd use:
+To install TSD use:

     npm install tsd -g